 Filter projects by:

-To see how Michigan Certified Development Corporation can help fund your business, please visit www.michigancdc.org, Michigan’s #1 SBA Lending Partner!
+For more information on East Detroit Chiropractic Center please visit www.eastdetroitchiro.com and for additional information on how Michigan Certified Development Corporation can help fund your business, please visit www.michigancdc.org, Michigan’s #1 SBA Lending Partner!

 Auto Body Service Centers offer free estimates, auto collision repair, computerized unibody straightening, auto paint & body work, detailing, free pickup and delivery, and many other services.
 They have locations in Clinton Township and Madison Heights as well as this Sterling Heights location.
 Carl Rhodes has been in the auto repair business for over 25 years.
 Carl was looking to move from a smaller leased space and purchased this 7,500 square foot building.
 The new building is nearly double the size of his current shop and will allow him to add 10 more employees.
 This business was able to obtain low, fixed rate 20 year financing with only 10% down.
 This was made possible through the use of the 504 Loan Program and by partnering with MCDC and GE Capital/Bank of the West.